NicoletaAnghel/SeleniumPython_Automation_EcommerceTestSuite/README.md

 **invalid user registration
 **valid user Vendor registration
-** end to end flow - place an order as a Guest user !!More test cases can be seen in the dedicated file, with steps and expected results.
+** end to end flow - place an order as a Guest user
+!!
+You can see the scripts in Wordpress_EcommerceSite_Tested_With_Selenium_Python folder !!More test cases can be seen in the dedicated file, with steps and expected results.
 !!The report for the executed TCs can be seen on the screenshots attached to this project